Tom Jeffords: Early life

 Tom Jeffords was born in Chautauqua County, New York, where his father was trying to earn enough money to purchase a farm.
-When Tom was seven, he moved the family to Ashtabula, Ohio, in the Western Reserve.
-Tom and his brothers sailed the Great Lakes and Tom became a ship's captain while still in his early twenties.
-Bored and in search of wealth, Tom followed the gold rush to Pike's Peak in 1859 building the road from Leavenworth to Denver.
-From there he pursued the San Juan Gold Rush of 1860 to Taos County, New Mexico, and that same year followed the Colorado Gold Rush to Gila City in Arizona.
-He soon moved on to the Pinos Altos, New Mexico, gold rush.
+When Tom was seven, the family moved to Ashtabula, Ohio, in the Western Reserve.
+Jeffords and his brothers sailed the Great Lakes, Tom becoming a captain while still in his early twenties.
+Bored and in search of wealth, Tom followed the gold rush to Pike's Peak in 1859, working on the road from Leavenworth to Denver.
+From there. he pursued the San Juan Gold Rush of 1860 to Taos County, New Mexico, and that same year followed the Colorado Gold Rush to Gila City in Arizona.
+He soon moved on to the mines in Pinos Altos, New Mexico.
 The Civil War found Tom near Fort Craig and he participated in the Battle of Valverde as a civilian courier.
-Jeffords accepted an assignment from Colonel Edward Canby to ride over 500 miles alone across Apache country to Fort Yuma, California, where Colonel James Carleton was coming with the California Column.
-Since Confederate forces had invaded southern New Mexico and occupied the countryside as far as Tucson, Colonel Canby needed a brave courier who knew the route through the wilds along the Gila River to carry messages.
+Jeffords accepted an assignment from Colonel Edward Canby to ride over 500 miles alone across Apache country to Fort Yuma, California, where Colonel James Carleton was arriving with the California Column.
+Since Confederate forces had invaded southern New Mexico and occupied the countryside as far as Tucson, Colonel Canby needed a brave courier who knew the route through the wilds along the Gila River.
 Tom Jeffords returned east to Arizona Territory in 1862 as a scout with the lead companies of the California Column.
 He remained with the Army as a civilian scout throughout the war as the Army engaged Navajo, Apache and Comanche Indians and kept the Texans out of New Mexico.